ads-capstone-su23/599_team_project/README.md

 The present study aims to demonstrate the automated delivery of positive news highlights with optional topic personalization.
 This service will be accomplished through applied Natural Language Processing (NLP) and prototype, leveraging advanced language modeling techniques across a wide corpus of news media sources.

 "So-called good news outlets" report "surprisingly large audiences and increasing engagement" (McIntyre & Gibson, 2016).
 The authors note that trends suggest media executives are seeking to increase their audience by emphasizing positives in the news (McIntyre & Gibson, 2016).
 While this opportunity may be niche relative to much current-event hard news, this study and prototype aim to capitalize on trends in upbeat, topical news delivery.

+## Literature Review

+There is a general consensus that news consumption is detrimental to the physical and mental wellness of readers (McLaughlin et al., 2022).
+This is due to the negative aspects of news media that makes it lucrative and "click-able," but damaging to individuals.

+There is also a growing trend in people that seek out positive news stories (McIntyre & Gibson, 2016).
+The article by McIntyre and Gibson mention how more popular news sources are encouraging writers to focus on the "silver lining" to a news story, in order to promote and access this growing trend in reader preferences.

+As to the topic of news curation, there have been systems developed using NLP methods like topic-modeling and sentiment analysis, that curate the news based on topic, as in COVID-19, or topics selected by a user (Surahman et al., 2022).
+However, there is currently no system in place that seeks to curate news from reliable already existing news sources, to focus on positive stories.

+Using similar methodologies to topical news curation, this project seeks to remedy the maladies of constant negative newsfeeds and provide positive news content for a growing number of individuals that seek a retreat from usual news stories.

 ## Motivation